fastify/website/docs/Routes.md

 > Note: if the handler is specified in both the `options` and as the third parameter to the shortcut method then throws duplicate `handler` error.

 ### Url building
-Fastify supports both static and dynamic URLs.<br/>
+Fastify supports both static and dynamic URLs.

 To register a **parametric** path, use the *colon* before the parameter name.
 For **wildcard**, use the *star*.
 *Remember that static routes are always checked before parametric and wildcard.*